The Chart Show: No Videos

-In 1997, The Verve had refused to allow the Chart Show to show the video for their single Lucky Man.
+In 1997, The Verve had refused to allow The Chart Show to show the video for their single Lucky Man.
 When the song was mentioned in the top ten and in the indie chart, a message was shown on the screen explaining that they refused to let the video appear on the show, unless the show was redesigned.
-It remains unclear whether or not The Verve took a dislike to the new look show, or if the band simply wanted the video to be shown clean and uninterrupted.
-Accompanying both messages was the music that had been used to introduce the 'Worst Video' on the end of year specials.

-This was the message that appeared on 6 December 1997 Indie Chart:

-"Okay everybody...
-No change from last week.
-The band and their manager Jazz are still refusing to let us show their video unless we redesign the show for them.
-In the words of Vanilla...
-'No way, no way, Ma Numma Nah."

-Vanilla then went on to coincidently win the 'Worst Video of 1997' award with the song referenced in the caption, 'No Way No Way', in the end of year special.

-Sometimes, when an artist didn't have a video for their single, footage of a previous video would be used, and sometimes slowed down or distorted to accompany the track that had no video or a live performance of the single.
+Sometimes, when an artist did not have a video for their single, footage of a previous video would be used, and sometimes slowed down or distorted to accompany the track that had no video or a live performance of the single.
 One notable example was Pearl Jam: From 1993 to 1997, Pearl Jam refused to make promo videos for their singles, and so The Chart Show often used footage from the band's "Even Flow" video to accompany a few seconds of their singles from that time, whenever they appeared on the Rock Chart.
-Apart from when Spin the Black Circle had first appeared in which the clip would be a distorted piece of their previous video, Alive.

 Sponsorships

 The show had three sponsors over the span of its life.
-These were Pepe Jeans (1991–1992), Twix between (1993–1996) and Tizer (1997).
+These were Pepe Jeans (1991–1992), Twix (1993–1996) and Tizer (1997).
 Tizer also sponsored The Chart Show's replacement, CD:UK, for several years.
 Unlike most sponsorships on UK television, these were incorporated into the show's titles as opposed to being shown as separate clips wrapped around the show in questions.

 When Tizer became the new sponsor, the stings caused criticism as they were played at random moments during the titles and end credits, interrupting the show deliberately.
 Due to the irritation this caused, they were eventually dropped so that the show would run clean.

 As part of 'The Vault' repeats, the sponsorships are now either blurred or edited out of the title sequences/end credits to avoid controversy.